mkinsey/digit-classifier/readme.md

 })]
 ```

-In the context of our problem, these factors would be pixels are similiar in every image, such as the corners.
+In the context of our problem, these factors would be pixels are similar in every image, such as the corners.
 I used the number of unique values in each column (factor) to remove low variability columns.
 This reduced the number of factors by about 100 - 120.

 In order to evaluate the accuracy of the classification, I am randomly dividing the labeled data set (42,000 images) into a training and testing data set a 9:1 ratio.